 Start changing a life.
 It will change yours too!

 All children should have a chance to thrive.
 Some kids need someone to help them along that path.
 Turns out doing something important can be incredibly simple.
 With children throughout Central Wisconsin waiting for a Big, there has never been a better time to volunteer as a mentor.
-It’ll be fun and rewarding.
-And our professionally trained staff will be there to support you every step of the way.
+Our professionally trained staff will be there to support you every step of the way.

 Mentoring tells a young person that there is someone in their corner.
 It lets them know they matter.
 We’re always looking for people eager to positively impact a child and improve their community at the same time.
 And, right now is no different.
 Mentors are in high demand, so decide to make a difference today.